The influence of cinema on music: viral hits and classics revitalized in popular culture

 Cultural impact of music in films

-Music in film reinforces the narrative and creates an emotional connection that can immortalize songs, transforming them into cultural symbols.
+Music in film reinforces the narrative and generates an emotional connection that can immortalize songs, transforming them into cultural symbols.

-Songs like “Running Up That Hill” and “Tiny Dancer” achieved renewed popularity thanks to their use in key scenes that were etched in the collective memory.
+Songs such as “Running Up That Hill” or “Tiny Dancer” achieved renewed popularity thanks to their use in key scenes that were recorded in the collective memory.

 The soundtrack not only accompanies, but also establishes a dialogue between the audience and the film, marking historical and cultural moments.